 Social science professors James Fowler and Nicholas Christakis explain how we need to look at our third degree of separation to identify those who influence our happiness in our social relationships.

-People are generally happier because their first-level friends are also central to a happy network of people.
+People are generally happier because their first-level friends are also central to having a happy network of people.
 To increase your motivation and happiness, don’t just look at your friends.
 Look at your friends’ friends!

 Do you ever ask yourself what aspects of your relationships are healthy for you and bring you happiness?
-Do you also consider what you contribute to those and whether doing also brings you happiness?
+Do you also consider what you contribute to those and whether doing so also brings you happiness?

-It’s time to not only reflect on what you gain from relationships but what contributions you can make to help them further flourish.
+It’s time to not only reflect on what you gain from relationships but also what contributions you can make to help them further flourish.